-In addition to the Senior Secured Credit Facilities, on 1 July 2021, a subsidiary of the Company issued \$500 million in aggregate principal amount of 2.875% senior secured notes due 2026 in a private offering (the "Offering").
-The Senior Secured Notes will mature on July 15, 2026.
+In addition to the Senior Secured Credit Facilities, the Company, issued \$500 million in aggregate principal amount of 2.875% senior secured notes in a private offering (the "2026 Notes").
+On 2 May 2023, the Company agreed with its lenders to increase the aggregate principal amount of the senior secured revolving loan facility from \$300 million to \$500 million.